bwind/payments-engine/README.md

 - **Encapsulate transaction processing logic** (`deposit`, `withdrawal`, etc.) into separate command objects using the Command pattern.
 This would allow for easier extension and modification of transaction types without changing the core processing logic.
 - **Improve the State Machine implementation.** There's different (and probably better) ways of implementing state machines in Rust, such as using enums with methods for state transitions, or using concrete structs for each state (eg. `Deposit.dispute` -> `Dispute.resolve` -> `Resolve`).
 The current implementation requires many tests and leaves room for missed cases, as the state transitions are not enforced at compile time.
+- Rows in the input CSV file are streamed and processed one by one, allowing for efficient handling of large datasets without loading the entire file into memory.
+However, all transactions are stored in Accounts, which are kept in memory until the end of processing.
+A possible improvement would be to flush locked accounts as soon as a chargeback occurs.

 ## Testing